 For the last several years now, one construction that has been a favourite of discussions and a standout work in the construction of buildings in Ayodhya is the Ram Mandir.
 The previous decades of court trials and conflict between the two groups ended only in 2019 when the Supreme Court awarded a verdict to build the temple at the Ram Janmabhoomi.
 Ram Mandir is its kind in the league of largest and most sacred Hindu temples globally, in terms of area and devotion.
 It has a twenty-first-century look similar to structures in India; the faces of both interior and exterior walls are embossed with scenes from the Ramayana.

-The Ram Mandir attracts millions of people annually; not only those living in India but those across all the corners of the world.
+The Ram Mandir Ayodhya attracts millions of people annually, not only those living in India but those across all the corners of the world.
 Another factor that has boosted the status of Ayodhya the more as one of the remarkable seven religious cities of Hindus is the greatness of the temple and the religious nature of the site.

 Key facts about the Ram Mandir